Hannah Cheesman: Whatever, Linda

 In 2014, Cheesman co-created, wrote, produced, and starred in the critically acclaimed web series Whatever, Linda.
 For her work on the series, she received several accolades, and was nominated for a Canadian Screen Award for Best Performance in a Program or Series Produced for Digital Media and for Best Original Program or Series produced for Digital Media.

 Whatever, Linda has been in development with Bell Media and Orphan Black creator Graeme Manson for several years, with Cheesman slated to co-create, write, produce, and potentially star.

 Short films and television work

 In 2018, she wrote and directed the short film Emmy, which was selected to screen in the National Screen Institute's Online Short Film Festival.
 She has also worked in the writers rooms of Orphan Black and Workin' Moms.

 In 2019, she starred as Lieutenant Commander Airiam in the second season of the CBS television series Star Trek: Discovery.
 The New York Times called her performance in the series "a real highlight".
 That year, she also guest-starred in an episode of the CBC series Schitt's Creek.

+In 2024, she reprised the role of Airiam in a guest appearance in season 5 of Star Trek: Discovery.